Calming And Fun Activities For People Living With Dementia

 Often, people with dementia show their anxiety in their hands by fidgeting restlessly.
 A fidget blanket (also known as a busy blanket, dementia blanket or fidget quilt) is a calming and stimulating activity that offers tactile stimulation to help with this.

 The sensory lights in lava lamps, which were popular in the 90s, can help people living with dementia by providing soothing lamp stimulation.
 They can happily watch the sensory lighting and the motion and the colour change can help them to relax.
-Choose one with blue and green colours for extra calming effect like this one.

 One of our clients who lives with dementia was watching Tom & Jerry when we saw her recently.
 She was interacting with the cartoon characters and following the story.
 Similar to the power of music, short animations which people are familiar with from their childhood can help improve concentration.
 A great calming dementia activity.